Disclosure: This post is sponsored by Rug Studio. All opinions, images and love of rugs are 100% mine.

 These may sound like the same thing, but in houses with open concepts, that’s not necessarily true.

 Our living room and foyer are basically one room.
-You can read more about how we separate them into different spaces here.
+You can read more about how we fake a foyer space and separate them into different spaces here.

 This new rug helps even more!
 I love how the rug divides the living room part of the room from the foyer.